 The characteristics of streaming are described in general and are illustrated using example focusing on alarm reporting.

-RESTCONF notification mechanism (described in [ONF TR-547])
+RESTCONF notification mechanism (described in [LF TR-547])

 RESTCONF specifies a traditional form of notification where the assumption is that a relatively short queue of notifications will be available on the provider to allow the client to receive recent changes and where alignment with current state (in the case of alarms, alignment with current active alarms) will be achieved by retrieving appropriate information from the TAPI context, e.g., using GET operations via RESTCONF.